Login

 19.12.2022

-A miniature house is on a floor plan.
+A miniature house on a floor plan.

 iStock/AlexRaths

-1. What is right of first refusal?
+1. What is a right of first refusal?

 2. What types of contractual right of first refusal are there?

 The owner of a property may grant a contractual right of first refusal.
-There are two types of contractual right of first refusal.
+There are two types of contractual right of first refusal:

 • Limited right of first refusal: the purchase price and other conditions of sale are laid down in advance.
 The current market value and any higher offers are not relevant to the sale.

-• Unlimited right of first refusal: right-holders may purchase the property under the same terms as those for a potential external buyer.
+• Unlimited right of first refusal: right-holders may purchase the property on the same terms as those for a potential external buyer.
 If you have agreed a price of 800,000 francs with a potential buyer, the same price applies to the holder of the right of first refusal.

 What do I need to bear in mind when signing a first refusal contract?